beatobongco/ClimbingDiary/README.md

   * New routes: Maldives (6c+), and hard lime green (6c+)
   * Toprope: Beer, John Snow, Big Bird Jops, Red Cat, RGP
   * Huge TODO: For warmup drills tomorrow focus on elegant switch of feet :D 20 minutes of dat shit!

+## 2016/8/18
+ * Great session today.
+Tried switch feet warmup drills.
+I'm not so good at them yet but that's why I'm doing them right?
+ * While warming up, Eman showed me the "front step" (most likely wrong name for it) where you flag you have one foot stepping on a hold,and the other goes in front of that foot and flags on the wall.
+So if right foot on hold, left foot crosses over in front of right leg and flags.
+This is used to reach left without switching feet.
+More efficient if you ask me.
+ * Worked on Mkchief Maker (steep pocket/pinch arete 6c+).
+Stoked to have connected all the moves, which I did not expect to do.
+Thought it would take 2 weeks.
+Was able to use the "front step" technique in the crux!
+ * Route goes like this: Two pockets to three cheese edges, two slopey pinches you go up real quick, then a good left sidepull, followed by an OK right crimp.
+First crux is getting left hand on the left crimp because we barn door.
+That's where front step comes in, or at least flagging side on the right wall.
+Then we got a moderate section of 3 sloper pills.
+Second crux is getting the top of the 3 pills with right hand, crossing over left to pinch and then a push to get the last jug with left.
+Sorta long move but doesn't require a dyno.
+Perhaps deadpoint.
+ * Next steps: Work the first crux.
+When that's clean, work the bottom to be efficient.
+Top should be OK as long as I have energy.
+ * Should focus on doing Drago (crimpy slab 6c) and Black Chips (???
+6c) next.
+Totally forgot there were some legit 6c's I could project.
+ * Was able to finish all but Jon Snow on my TODO list!
+Did Beer on first attempt.
+RGP is getting way smooth.
+Red Cat feels good too, but not a clean ascent today.
+Big Bird Jops is not very efficient, not clean ascent to day too.
+To order in terms of work:
+ * `Beer`, `Big Bird Jops`, `Red Cat`, `John Snow`, `RGP`
+ * Denise connected Brownie (6b+) with super cool non-dyno beta for the top.
+She can totally finish it next week!